wluckin/scraper/README.md

 > python3 scraper.py url [number_of_threads]

-Written in an hour by me and @tomparks
+Written in revision time by me and @tomparks